krishna-saini/shopify-clone-tailwind/README.md

 I gained indepth understanding of tailwind CSS and how to use it to make the website responsive for various screens.

 ### Continued development
-In my future projects, I will take leverage of tailwind CSS to desing my projects and will do more projects to master tailwind css.
+In my future projects, I will take leverage of tailwind CSS to design my projects and will do more projects to master tailwind css.

 ### Useful resources